Which is better: a winner or a loser.

 We want to make everyone feel equal.
 We strive for equality in an environment that doesn’t reward everyone equally.

-We reward winners and we disregard losers.
+We are programmed to always reward the winners and disregard the losers.

 Losers don’t get the girl.
 They don’t get the job and they don’t make the deals.
 They don’t get the big contracts and they don’t live life to the fullest.